The Rise of Atlas Peak AVA

 “Patience is always a virtue when it comes to wine.
 Atlas Peak truly produces some of the greatest fruit Napa has to offer,” he muses.

 Seven Apart Cabernet Sauvignon grown in our Atlas Peak Stag’s Ridge vineyard is complex, balanced, and has big tannins that soften with time.
-Each parcel has so much variation that we craft three different expressions of Cabernet Sauvignon from the same vineyard, namely Shale, Basalt, and Summit.
+Each parcel has so much variation that we craft three different expressions of Cabernet Sauvignon from the same vineyard, namely Seven Apart Shale, Seven Apart Basalt, and Seven Apart Summit.

 “There is so much to discover within this vineyard.
 Perched above the fog line, Atlas Peak provides perfect conditions for longer hang times and the gradual development of phenolic ripeness – the components that make these wines some of the most intense and balanced in Napa Valley.
 Those seeking savouriness, complexity, and structured tannins will appreciate the beauty found with wines made up on the mountains,” ends Andy.